aftabb/TestAndroid/README.md

  - Loading data from database if internet is not available.
  - Room DB for database handling.
  - ViewBinding for avoiding findViewById in views.
- - Retrofit for newwork calls.
+ - Retrofit along with kotlin coroutine for newtwork calls.
  - Android viewmodel for saparating buisness logic from Views.
  - 100% kotlin.